lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 -  A When a new Activity is applied: Most Sub-systems and Sub-detectors get Reset.
 If needed also Deallocated (when different resources needed)
--  DCS & DAI Have to be READY in order to “Configure”: DCS & DAI Don’t accept commands from top-level, Go inside: Can send Switch_ON to individual Sub-Detectors (but please check with Sub-Detector piquet)
+-  DCS & DAI Have to be READY in order to "Configure": DCS & DAI Don’t accept commands from top-level, Go inside: Can send Switch_ON to individual Sub-Detectors (but please check with Sub-Detector piquet)
--  “Recover”, “Configure”, ”Start” should always be sent from the top, but “Reset” can be sent directly to sub-detectors/sub-systems
+-  "Recover", "Configure", "Start" should always be sent from the top, but "Reset" can be sent directly to sub-detectors/sub-systems
--  Monitoring can take long to Configure: Be patient… and in extreme cases, could be “Ignored” then “Included” at run-time (but don’t forget to include as soon as possible)
+-  Monitoring can take long to Configure: Be patient… and in extreme cases, could be "Ignored" then "Included" at run-time (but don’t forget to include as soon as possible)
 -  **While RUNNING**:
 -  ``Monitoring`` can be manipulated while running (careful while closing VELO, ``Monitoring`` is needed)
--  “Fast Run Change”: command ``CHANGE_RUN`` can fix DAQ problems (equivalent to :math:`Stop_Trigger\to Switch\_ON~Autopilot`)
+-  "Fast Run Change": command ``CHANGE_RUN`` can fix DAQ problems (equivalent to :math:`Stop_Trigger-> Switch\_ON~Autopilot`)
--  “Pause/Continue”: command ``PAUSE_CONTINUE_RUN`` (can fix DAQ
+-  "Pause/Continue": command ``PAUSE_CONTINUE_RUN`` (can fix DAQ
    problems without changing *Run Number*)
 -  To Reset a Sub-Detector no need to ``Stop_RUN``:
-   :math:`Stop\_Trigger \to Reset SD \to Switch\_ON Autopilot`
+   :math:`Stop\_Trigger -> Reset SD -> Switch\_ON Autopilot`
 -  When changing operation mode or Cnfiguration **always STOP_RUN** first
 -  When Excluding a SUb-detector for local work use